ega-forever/middleware-eth-ipfs/README.md

 | MONGO_DATA_URI   | the URI string for mongo connection, which holds data collections (for instance, processed block's height).
 In case, it's not specified, then default MONGO_URI connection will be used)
 | MONGO_DATA_COLLECTION_PREFIX   | the collection prefix for data collections in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
 | IPFS_NODES   | should contain a comma separated uri connection strings for ipfs nodes
+| SCHEDULE_JOB   | a configuration for ipfs pin and update actual hashes jobs in a cron based format
-| SCHEDULE_JOB   | a configuration for ipfs pin plugin in a cron based format
+| SCHEDULE_PIN_JOB   | a configuration for ipfs pin plugin in a cron based format (if not specified, then SCHEDULE_JOB param will be used)
+| SCHEDULE_FETCH_JOB   | a configuration for ipfs update actual hashes job in a cron based format (if not specified, then SCHEDULE_JOB param will be used)
 | SCHEDULE_CHECK_TIME   | an option, which defines how old should be records, which have to be pinned
-| RABBIT_URI   | rabbitmq URI connection string
-| RABBIT_SERVICE_NAME   | namespace for all rabbitmq queues, like 'app_eth_transaction'
-| NETWORK   | network name (alias)- is used for connecting via ipc (see block processor section)
+| NETWORK_ID   | the network id (1-mainnet, 4-rinkeby and so on)
 | SM_EVENTS   | smart contract's event definition for hash create/update (ipfs multihash).
 Has the following signature: 'event_name:new_hash_field:old_hash_field'.
 3 argument (old_hash_field) is optional

 License